MedICL-VU/crossmoda2023/README.md

 <p align="center"><img src="https://github.com/han-liu/crossmoda2023/blob/main/figs/vandy365_intro.png" alt="intro" width="600"/></p>

 ### Overview of our solution: image-level domain alignment
+To tackle the data heterogeneity, we aim to make the segmentation model robust to any T2 styles by training the model on the T2 MRIs with DIVERSE stlyes.
+Our UDA framework consists of three steps, as shown below.
+>🤓 Instead of removing site-specific styles by data harmonization, we took an opposite direction: generating site-specific styles!

 <p align="center"><img src="https://github.com/han-liu/crossmoda2023/blob/main/figs/vandy365_fig1.png" alt="overview" width="550"/></p>

 #### Step 1: unpaired image translation (our major innovation)
->We extended the [QS-Attn](https://github.com/sapphire497/query-selected-attention) to 3D, and modified the generator to a dynamic network.
+>First, we performed unpaired image translation to translate T1CE MRIs to T2 MRIs.
+We extended the [QS-Attn](https://github.com/sapphire497/query-selected-attention) to 3D, and modified the generator to a dynamic network.
 The dynamic network can generate controllable output styles by conditioning on a one-hot site code.
 Details and the codes for image synthesis are provided in the '[**synthesis**](https://github.com/han-liu/crossmoda2023/tree/main/synthesis)' folder.
+>
 #### Step 2: train only with synthetic images
 >We used [nnU-Netv2](https://github.com/MIC-DKFZ/nnUNet) for segmentation tasks.
 We created a customized trainer and designed two augmentation techniques to augment the local intensities of the structures-of-interest.
 Our customized trainer and the augmentation script are provided in the '[**segmentation**](https://github.com/han-liu/crossmoda2023/tree/main/segmentation)' folder.